Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 1. Introduction

-The infiltration of porous carbon (C) by molten silicon (Si) is a widespread industrial technique for the fabrication of composite materials with enhanced thermal and mechanical resistance at high temperatures \cite{sicarbide}.
+The infiltration of porous carbon (C) by molten silicon (Si) is a widespread industrial technique for the fabrication of composite materials with enhanced thermal and mechanical resistance at high temperatures (Hillig et al., 1975).
 Central to this process are of course the wetting properties of the substrate against molten Si.
 Importantly, it appears that capillary forces are strongly affected by the reactivity at high temperatures between Si and C to form silicon carbide (SiC).
-A large body of research has been devoted to the subject, definitely defying conventional modeling \cite{mortensen,dezellus,dezellus2} and experimental \cite{highT} approaches.
-Here we deal with the ability of the Lattice Boltzmann (LB) method \cite{book1,book2} to address the dynamic behavior of capillary infiltration coupled to surface growth.
+A large body of research has been devoted to the subject, definitely defying conventional modeling (Dezellus and Eustathopoulos, 2010; Dezellus et al., 2003; Mortensen et al., 1997) and experimental (Eustathopoulos et al., 1999) approaches.
+The interested reader can find more details about the experimental work in Liu et al.~(2010) and references therein.
+Our simulations are based on the Lattice Boltzmann (LB) method (Benzi et al., 1992; Succi, 2009; Sukop and Thorne, 2010).
+For advanced capillary problems, the accuracy of this numerical scheme for hydrodynamics has been proven to be comparable with the well-established method of Computational Fluid Dynamics (CFD) relying on finite elements (Chibbaro et al., 2009b).
+Here we deal with the ability of the LB method to address the dynamic behavior of capillary infiltration coupled to surface growth.
 Of special interest is the retardation induced to the Washburn law by the dynamic reduction in pore radius.
-More generally, the present work can help to understand experimental results carried out with Si alloys \cite{si_thermal,nisi,nisi2,euromat_narciso}.
-Precisely, the focus is on the linear Washburn law for a single capillary in 2D \cite{chibarro,succi2}.
-This behavior is typical for the infiltration of pure Si in carbon preforms \cite{htc09}.
-Furthermore, the Washburn analysis for bulk structures is based on the results for a single capillary \cite{einset1,einset2}.
-In the LB model, the surface reaction is treated as a precipitation process from supersaturation \cite{d2q4,reaction_pre,dissolution,crystal,snow,euromat_narciso,calderon,nisi}.
+More generally, the present work can help to understand experimental results carried out with Si alloys (Bougiouri et al., 2006; Calderon et al., 2010a; Sangsuwan et al., 1999; Voytovych et al., 2008).
+Precisely, the focus is on the linear Washburn law for a single capillary in 2D (Chibbaro, 2008; Chibbaro et al., 2009a).
+This behavior is typical for the infiltration of pure Si in carbon preforms (Israel et al., 2010).
+Furthermore, the Washburn analysis for bulk structures is based on the results for a single capillary (Einset, 1996 and 1998).
+In the LB model, the surface reaction is treated as a precipitation process from supersaturation (Bougiouri et al., 2006; Calderon et al., 2010a and 2010b; Kang et al., 2007, 2003, 2002b, 2004; Lu et al., 2009).
+It is also worth mentioning the article by Miller and Succi (2002) as pioneering work using the LB method for this subject.
 Our simulations indicate that the thickening of the surface behind the contact line actually limits the infiltration process.
 This phenomenon is especially marked in the vicinity of the onset of pore closure.
-For this reason, we argue that the primary aspect retarding capillary infiltration occurs when surface growth inside narrow interstices obstructs the flow (here the wetting transition at the contact line is neglected \cite{calderon,nisi2,dezellus3}).
+For this reason, we argue that the effect of retardation is stronger when surface growth inside narrow interstices obstructs the flow (here the wetting transition at the contact line is neglected (Calderon et al., 2010b; Dezellus et al., 2005; Voytovych et al., 2008)).
 Importantly, it arises that higher infiltration velocities, achieved for example by tuning some parameters defining the capillary geometry, have little to no influence on the process of pore closure by surface reaction.
-It follows that the distribution of pore size is a critical parameter for reactive capillary infiltration, besides other aspects to be discussed in the sequel.
+It follows that the distribution of pore size is a critical parameter for reactive capillary infiltration, besides other aspects to be discussed in the sequel.The engineering problem under consideration is an involved process arising from the mutual dependence between various phenomena.
+Unavoidably, our description suffers from several simplifications.
+We also verify that our findings remain robust under the existing approximations.